2486 Pruden Blvd. Suffolk, VA 23434

 Dental Crown Suffolk VA

-If you have a severely chipped or cracked tooth, Gwaltney Dental is here with restorative dentistry treatments to help your smile.
+Gwaltney Dental has restorative dentistry treatments to help your smile if you have a severely chipped or cracked tooth.
 Severe chips and cracks may cause chewing discomfort and dental decay if left untreated.
-It’s important to see a dentist right away if you experience tooth damage or decay.
+Seeing a dentist immediately is important if you experience tooth damage or decay.

-When you visit our office with a dental health concern, our goal is to help you restore your smile using the best treatment options possible.
-Some teeth, if damaged extensively, may require more extensive care like a total tooth extraction.
-In these cases, the tooth has to be completely replaced using alternatives like dental implants.
+When you visit our office with a dental health concern, we aim to help you restore your smile using the best treatment options.
+If damaged extensively, some teeth may require more extensive care, like a total tooth extraction.
+In these cases, we have to completely replace the tooth using alternatives like dental implants.

 However, we know how important it is to save natural tooth structure for the integrity of your bite.
 This is why we utilize dental crowns whenever possible.
-Teeth crowns help patients enjoy a restored smile without having to extract a tooth.
+Teeth crowns help patients enjoy a restored smile without extracting a tooth.

 Restorative Dentistry for Broken or Damaged Teeth